-Harold Heie is a Senior Fellow at The Colossian Forum and at the Center for Faith & Inquiry at Gordon College.
-He served as the Founding Director of the Center for Christian Studies at Gordon from 1994 to 2003.
-He previously served as Vice President for Academic Affairs at Messiah College (1988-1993) and Northwestern College in Iowa (1980-1988).
+Harold Heie is a Senior Fellow at The Colossian Forum.
+He previously served as the Founding Director of the Center for Christian Studies at Gordon College (now the Center for Faith and Inquiry) from 1994 to 2003.
+He also served as Vice President for Academic Affairs at Messiah College (1988-1993) and Northwestern College in Iowa (1980-1988).
 Prior to that, he taught mathematics at Gordon College (1975-1980) and The King’s College (1963-1975).

 Heie has a BME degree from the Polytechnic Institute of Brooklyn (now the Polytechnic Institute of NYU – 1957), an MSME from the University of Southern California (1959) and an MA and PhD in mechanical and aerospace engineering from Princeton University (1961, 1965).